Three more deaths recorded in Worthing

-There were three more coronavirus deaths recorded in the latest 24-hour period in Worthing, after thousands of deaths across England were added retrospectively.
+There were three more coronavirus deaths recorded in the latest 24-hour period in Worthing.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Worthing.